 The Orange Pi 5 Plus stands out as the most balanced Raspberry Pi alternative in 2026, built around the Rockchip RK3588 processor.
 This 8nm chip features four Cortex-A76 cores at 2.4GHz and four Cortex-A55 efficiency cores, delivering performance that leaves the Pi 5 behind for compute-intensive tasks.
 With support for up to 32GB of RAM and native PCIe 3.0 x4 NVMe support, the board delivers storage speeds up to 3,500 MB/s (roughly seven times faster than the Raspberry Pi 5's PCIe 2.0 x1 implementation).

 The dual 2.5 Gigabit Ethernet ports make this board exceptional for NAS builds and router projects, providing aggregate bandwidth of 5Gbps for network-intensive applications.
 Multiple USB 3.0 ports and HDMI 2.1 output bring it closer to mini-PC territory than most single-board options.
-At approximately $120 (110 EUR) for the 16GB variant, it delivers impressive raw power for its size and price.
+At approximately $99 to $142 (91 to 131 EUR) depending on RAM configuration, it delivers impressive raw power for its size and price.
 The active cooling solution keeps thermals in check during sustained workloads, making this an excellent choice for 24/7 server deployments running Plex, Nextcloud, or Home Assistant.

 Radxa Rock 5C RK3588S2